cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Promo text
 ==========

-A short promo text displayed on the product page.
+A short promo text displayed on the product page, which can contain up to 16 777 215 symbols.

 .. important::